-While staff appreciation is often used as a buzz term by organizations, research proposes that staff appreciation isn’t just a fad; it’s necessary in order to keep employees happy and dedicated to their jobs.
+While staff appreciation is often used as a buzz term by organizations, experts suggest that staff appreciation isn’t just a fad – it’s necessary in order to keep employees happy and dedicated to their jobs.

-If you think that these programs are a great idea, but don’t know how to begin to implement one in your organization, below you’ll find that staff appreciation can be as easy as ABC.
+If you like the idea of providing staff appreciation but don’t know how to begin in your organization, below we detail how staff appreciation can be as easy as ABC.

 - Create a WOW!
 Board to showcase specific ways staff are going above and beyond.
 Hang this in a space where staff will be able to see it often, and have plenty of paper and pens available for staff to write down their kudos to others.
 After a while, staff members can remove their note to keep in their office.